Our insurrection will not be televised

 Investors

-Major international art collectors.
+Major international art collectors and/or investors.

 NGOs